-To monitor the proper use of the logo on the export packaging, the supplier must send in all cases the artwork for approval by RGC prior to any printing of the artwork, then once the material is printed, the evidence must be sent to RGC to verify the proper use of the logo on the final packaging.
+To monitor the proper use of the logo on the export packaging, and others like suppliers and clients' websites, the supplier or customer must send in all cases of the artwork for approval by RGC prior to any printing of the artwork.
+Then once the material is printed, the evidence must be sent to RGC to verify the proper use of the logo on the final packaging or website.
+Once RGC has provided approval, searches on the internet, inspections of clients' and suppliers' websites are made twice a year to ensure claims are accurate.

-Likewise, any RGC 3E® product claims should clearly indicate whether the verification is second or third party as follows:
+Likewise, any 3E product claims should clearly indicate whether the verification is second or third party as follows:

-- 1. For coffee from second party verified farms: it will include the GCR RGC 3E® logo and the phrase Second party verified. - 2.
-For coffee coming from farms verified by third parties: it will include the logo RGC 3E® and the phrase Third party verified.
+- 1. For coffee from second party verified farms: it will include the 3E logo and the phrase Second party verified. - 2.
+For coffee coming from farms verified by third parties: it will include the logo 3E and the phrase Third party verified.